Trump's GOP: Party Further Tightens Tie to Former President

 But as Republican officials from across the country gathered in Utah this week for the RNC's winter meeting, party leaders devoted considerable energy to disciplining Trump’s rivals and embracing his grievances.
 As the earliest stages of the next presidential contest take shape, their actions made clear that choosing to serve Trump and his political interests remains a focus for the party.

-“If President Trump decides he’s running, absolutely the RNC needs to back him, 100%,” said Michelle Fiore, an RNC committeewoman who has represented Nevada since 2018.
+“If President Trump decides he’s running, absolutely the RNC needs to back him, 100%,” said Michele Fiore, an RNC committeewoman who has represented Nevada since 2018.
 “We can change the bylaws.”

 The loyalty to Trump is a fresh reminder that one of America's major political parties is deepening its alignment with a figure who is undermining the nation's democratic principles.
 As he fought to stay in the White House, Trump sparked a violent insurrection at the U.S. Capitol.
 More recently, he has explicitly said that former Vice President Mike Pence could and should have overturned the election results, something he had no power to do.

-Note: This story has been corrected to reflect that two of Washington state’s three Republican House members, not two of the state’s three House members, voted to impeach Trump after the Jan.
-6 riot, and that the first name of the RNC committeewoman from Nevada is Michele, not Michelle.